pzrq/discover-road-runner/README.rst

     such as third party apps that don't play nice, or slow / god apps, e.g. ::

         TEST_RUNNER_EXCLUDE_APPS = (
-            # Would like it if this ran faster, assume everyone else tests it
+            # Would like it if this ran faster,
+            # trust the authors to get it right
             'django.contrib.auth',
         )